 During the session - Children participate in a variety of activities which are totally inclusive, thus catering for all ability levels.
 They are taught a variety of woodland skills through practical hands on activities.
 They also learn how to light fires safely.
 The children learn the care and safe use of a wide range of tools.
 This is a tightly supervised activity on a 1:1 ratio of adult to children.
 It is introduced gradually and in small steps.
 Children are encouraged to listen attentively to instructions and to take responsibility for their actions.
 This is achieved by games that also encourage respect for the environment.

-Plenary - The children sit at base camp, cleanse their hands and drink cocoa (cold weather) or orange juice (hot) with a biscuit.
-(Water will be an option and the needs of each child taken in to account).
+Plenary - The children sit at base camp, cleanse their hands and drink cocoa or juice with a biscuit or raisins - water will be an option and the needs of each child taken into account.
 Children discuss their session, if they wish, sharing their view, findings and opinions.

-Back at school children will remove wellies out doors or standing on sheeting (if very wet), before entering the classroom, changing back in to their school uniform.
+Back at school, children will remove wellies outdoors or standing on sheeting (if very wet), before entering the classroom and changing back into their school uniform.

-Forest School may need to be cancelled in extreme weather conditions, e.g. high winds (over 30mph), imminent thunder storm, or blizzards.
+Cancelling Forest School - Forest School may need to be cancelled in extreme weather conditions e.g. high winds (over 30mph), imminent thunder storm, or blizzards.
 Adapted classroom activities will take place instead.